* Images shown are of mature plants

 Anna Apple Tree Pollination

-Anna Apple Trees are self-fertile.
-You will get fruit with only one plant.
-However, adding an additional pollinator will drastically increase the size of your crop.
+Anna Apple Trees are not self-fertile.
+You will need to plant another variety to achieve fruiting.
 Below are the most effective pollinators we have chosen for your area...

 Planting & Care